Gia Scala: Career

 Scala became emotionally distraught following the death of her mother in 1957.
 In 1958, she became a naturalized American citizen.
-Scala soon after landed roles in such films as Tip on a Dead Jockey (1957), The Garment Jungle (1957), The Tunnel of Love (1958), and The Guns of Navarone (1961), starring Gregory Peck and David Niven.
+Scala soon after landed roles in such films as Tip on a Dead Jockey (1957), The Garment Jungle (1957), The Tunnel of Love (1958), and The Guns of Navarone (1961).

 Scala made frequent appearances on American television during the 1960s, appearing in such series as Alfred Hitchcock Presents, Convoy, The Islanders, The Rogues, Voyage to the Bottom of the Sea, Twelve O'Clock High, Tarzan, and It Takes a Thief (1969) in the episode "The Artist Is for Framing," her final acting role.

 Later years

 On August 21, 1959, Scala married Don Burnett, an actor turned investment banker.
 After 11 years of marriage they divorced on September 1, 1970, and Burnett married actress Barbara Anderson.
 Scala had difficulties with alcohol and her career began to wane.

 In 2015, author/researcher Sterling Saint James wrote a book about Gia Scala's life titled Gia Scala: The First Gia.
 Her sister, Tina, provided further details about her sister's life.